All Products

 3. Select a Prometheus instance from the drop-down list at the top of the page.

-4. In the A section, select metrics and click Run query.
-Select a mode based on your business requirements.
+4. In the A section, select the metrics you want to query and click Run query.
+Select a mode based on your requirements.